dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

 Also, [you are not paid to write code]( http://bravenewgeek.com/you-are-not-paid-to-write-code/]).
-What matters is that the features are implemented and that the bugs are fixed.
+What matters is that the features that need to be implemented are done and that the bugs are fixed.

 Thanks for reading!